pomegranatebee/hyperv-debian/README.md

     sudo nano /etc/ssh/ssh_config

-Find and recomment this line:
+Find this line, uncomment and update it:

-    # Password Authentication yes
+    Password Authentication no

+Reload SSH:

+    sudo systemctl reload ssh

+Test and cofirm that SSH no longer works with password authentication.